How to search on Oriane

 Published by

 Filter to videos published by specific accounts.
 You must search by the exact username or handle of the account — not the display name or brand name.
 A company named "Deel" may have the handle "@letsdeel", and searching "Deel" will not find it.
-If you do not know the handle, look it up on the platform directly, find it from a previous Oriane search result (the Account Username column in any export), or ask an LLM to find it with a web search.
+If you do not know the handle, look it up on the platform directly, find it from a previous Oriane search result, or ask an LLM to find it with a web search.

-Also note: brands do not always use the same handle on Instagram and TikTok.
-Large corporations may also have multiple accounts split by language, region, or country — each with its own handle.
-You can paste a comma-separated list of handles to search multiple accounts in one go, and use the NOT published by exclusion to filter out brand-owned content and isolate third-party UGC.
+Brands do not always use the same handle on Instagram and TikTok.
+Large corporations may also have multiple accounts split by language, region, or country.
+You can paste a comma-separated list of handles to search multiple accounts in one go — they are ORed together.
+Use NOT published by to filter out brand-owned content and isolate third-party UGC.

 Followers